drawpile/drawpile.github.io/help/development/buildingfromsource.markdown

 Don't hesitate to ask for help if you're having trouble, you can find multiple places to do so on [the help page](https://drawpile.net/help/).

 1. Install Rust and Visual Studio Community Edition.
 Download [the Rust installer](https://static.rust-lang.org/rustup/dist/x86_64-pc-windows-msvc/rustup-init.exe){:target="_blank"} and run it.
 You can leave everything on the default options to let in install everything that's needed.
+2. Install CMake, Ninja and git.
+    1. Start the Visual Studio Installer.
+You should be able to find it in your start menu by searching for it.
+    2. Click on the "Modify" button next to the "Visual Studio 2022" entry.
+    3. Switch to the "Individual components" tab at the top.
+    4. Search for "cmake", then check "C++ CMake tools for Windows".
+    5. Search for "git", then check "Git for Windows".
+    6. At the bottom-right, click on "Modify".
-2. Run the Visual Studio x64 Command Line.
+3. Run the Visual Studio x64 Command Line.
 You should be able to find it in your start menu by searching for "x64".
 You should see a black window with white text in it.
     1. If you haven't used the Windows command line before: it's weird and all kinds of terrible.
     2. **Do not press `Ctrl+V`**, it won't paste, it will just write garbage that you have to delete or else it will mess things up.
 To paste something, you have to use `Shift+Insert` instead.
     3. **Do not click around in the window.** Only click the title bar or the entry in the task bar.
 Else it will get stuck until you press the escape key.
 You know if you got into this state if it says "Select" in the title bar of the window.
     4. **Don't try to copy stuff out of the window.** That will almost always get it stuck and/or kill whatever is currently running.
 Just take a screenshot instead if you want to show someone what it says.
-3. Install vcpkg:
+4. Install vcpkg:
     1. Run `cd /D C:\` (type it into the command line window and hit enter) to switch to the root of the C drive.
 (Note: don't try to be experimental and put it into a different directory.
 It's very fragile.
 If the path is too long, contains a symlink or a space anywhere, vcpkg will not work properly.
 Save yourself the wasted time and just put it into the root of your C drive.)
     2. Then run `git clone https://github.com/Microsoft/vcpkg.git` to get vcpkg.
+    3. Then run `cd vcpkg` to switch into the directory you just cloned.
-    3. Then `.\vcpkg\bootstrap-vcpkg.bat -disableMetrics` to set up vcpkg.
+    3. Then `bootstrap-vcpkg.bat -disableMetrics` to set up vcpkg.
-4. Install the dependencies:
+5. Install the dependencies:
     1. This step takes really long to complete.
 Again, make sure you have at least 50 GB of free disk space.
     2. Run `vcpkg --disable-metrics install --clean-after-build qt5-base:x64-windows qt5-multimedia:x64-windows qt5-svg:x64-windows qt5-tools:x64-windows qt5-translations:x64-windows qt5-websockets:x64-windows kf5archive:x64-windows libmicrohttpd:x64-windows libsodium:x64-windows qtkeychain:x64-windows` to install the dependencies.
         * **Note:** as of April 2024, xz is broken in vcpkg.
 If you get an error about `https://github.com/tukaani-project/xz/archive/v5.4.4.tar.gz` not being available, you have to apply [this workaround](https://github.com/microsoft/vcpkg/issues/37839#issuecomment-2028011285){:target="_blank"} and run the above command again.
     3. Go do something else for the next several hours while it installs everything.
-5. Build Drawpile:
+6. Build Drawpile:
     1. Run `cd /D %HOMEDRIVE%%HOMEPATH%` to switch to your home directory.
 It is probably under `C:\Users\<YOUR NAME>`.
     2. Then run `git clone https://github.com/drawpile/Drawpile.git` to get Drawpile's source code.
     3. Then `cd Drawpile` to switch into that directory.